 Social and environmental impact assessments (SEIA) are used by public and corporate actors to review the social and environmental effects of infrastructure and investment projects or developmental interventions.

-The seventeen Sustainable Development Goals (SDGs) adopted in September 2015 by the United Nations define global sustainable development priorities and aspirations for 2030.
-They seek to mobilise governments, business and civil society to contribute to the realisation of the SDGs.
-For further information, see the SDG Compass – A Guide for Business Action on the SDGs.
+The 17 Sustainable Development Goals (SDGs) adopted in September 2015 by the United Nations define global sustainable development priorities and aspirations for 2030.
+The SDGs address all three dimensions of sustainability - social, environmental, economic – and seek to mobilise not only governments but business and civil society alike.
+For further information, take a look at the SDG Compass – A Guide for Business Action on the SDGs.

 One fine body…